-The Dumbo octopus was first discovered around 1883 but the first specimen was not seen until the 1990s after the first deep-sea submersible vessels were invented.
-Far more is known about these creatures than when they were first discovered but there is a great deal more to learn.
+The Dumbo octopus was first discovered around 1883, but the first specimen was not seen until the 1990s after the first deep-sea submersible vessels were invented.
+Far more is known about these creatures than when they were first discovered, but there is a great deal more to learn.

 Dumbo Octopus Appearance

 The dumbo octopus is small compared to other octopods, averaging between 20 and 30 centimeters.
 Although, one of the largest specimens ever discovered was much larger, around six feet or 1.8 meters.
 The octopus has the ability to camouflage itself, something that comes in handy when it’s trying to hide from its natural predators, like sharks.
 These octopuses also come in different shapes.
-Female octopuses have more gelatinous bodies than the males do, and wider than they are long.
+Female octopuses have more gelatinous bodies than males do and are wider than they are long.
 Their arms are also more prevalent and they have U-shaped shells and larger eyes.

-It has two large fins that protrude from the size of its mantle, giving it the appearance of having very large ears (encouraging its common name “Dumbo”).
+It has two large fins that protrude from the size of its mantle, giving it the appearance of having very large ears (encouraging its common name, “Dumbo”).
 They propel themselves through the water by flapping their fins and expelling water from their siphons, a process known as jet propulsion.
-They’re also able to control their movements through moving the webbing between their arms.
+They’re also able to control their movements by moving the webbing between their arms.
 These arms also allow the octopus to crawl along the seafloor.
 They can use them to capture prey and explore their environments.

 Dumbo octopuses do not produce ink, as other octopuses do, something that makes sense considering their usual deep and dark habitats.
-One final interesting feature that Dumbo octopuses sport what appears to be a white spot above their eyes, something that’s known today to be a patch to detect light.
+One final interesting feature is that Dumbo octopuses sport what appears to be a white spot above their eyes, something that’s known today to be a patch to detect light.

 Dumbo Octopus Diet

-Most of the time the dumbo octopus hovers over the seafloor, seeking out prey like isopods, crustaceans, pelagic copepods, and more.
+Most of the time, the dumbo octopus hovers over the seafloor, seeking out prey like isopods, crustaceans, pelagic copepods, and more.
 This prey is easily captured when the octopuses pounce on it and quickly swallow it whole.
 One of the only major threats that the octopus faces is the scarcity of prey on the ocean floor.
 They have to forage for food which can be a rarity.

 Dumbo Octopus Habitat

-These octopuses live at extreme depths and are considered today to be the deepest-living octopuses know to scientists.
+These octopuses live at extreme depths and are considered today to be the deepest-living octopuses known to scientists.
 In 2020, a dumbo octopus was spotted in the Java trench, around 13,000 feet below the surface.